AndreKonope/Clock.The-time-is-ticking.Website/README.md

 # Projects
 Varius Projects for my Portfolio
-Here are projests which I have worked on since... well since I have learned how to work with git.
+Here are projests which I have worked on since... well since I have learned how to work with GitHub.